-When he returned from his many months in Europe, he unpacked two boxes from his luggage and set them on the kitchen counter.
-I recognized them immediately.
+When he returns from nine months in Europe, he unpacks two boxes from his luggage and sets them on the kitchen counter.
+I recognize them immediately.

 I admit I’d hoped he might do this.
-He’s thoughtful that way sometimes, or perhaps he simply knows me better than I realize.
+Sometimes, he’s thoughtful that way, or perhaps he knows me better than I realize.

 “Is one of those for me?”
-I asked.
+I ask.

-Delight turned to disappointment.
-When he told me who they were for, I was angry, and I puttered about at the sink so he wouldn’t see how upset I was.
+Delight turns to disappointment.
+When he tells me who they’re for, I get angry and quickly turn my back, puttering about at the sink so he won’t see how upset I am.

-“I’ll never get back there again,” I said.
+“I’ll never get back there again,” I say.

-“Don’t worry about it,” I said, putting the boxes in the freezer.
+“Don’t worry about it,” I say, stowing the boxes in the freezer.

 History

 They aren’t just any chocolates.
-They are the chocolates, from one well-known shop, in a picturesque town, in a beautiful country.
-A country I love, and that I miss.
-Another life, that I also miss.
+They are the chocolates, from the one and only chocolate shop in a picturesque town in a beautiful country in a place I once loved and felt welcome.
+It is a country I love and that I miss; it is another life, that I also miss.
 It was, at least for me, all about family.

-Each trip overseas involved a pilgrimage to visit an assortment of uncles, aunts, cousins; even an elderly grandfather with a broad toothless grin and a mischievous sense of humor.
-He was still living on his own well into his nineties, in a small farmhouse he had shared with his wife, where they raised their children.
+Each trip overseas involved a pilgrimage to visit an assortment of uncles, aunts, and cousins; the elderly great aunt who was once a nun and adored discussing art; the silver-haired grandfather with a broad, toothless grin and a mischievous sense of humor.
+He was still living on his own well into his nineties, in the small farmhouse he had shared for decades with his wife and where they raised their children, welcoming their grandchildren.

 Loss

 Two weeks ago I needed… something.
 I’ve been struggling with my schedule, with conflicting matters demanding my attention, and worries beyond the usual.
 I wanted comfort of some sort.
 A touchstone.
-A speck of safety in an unsafe world.
+A speck of security in a shaky world.

 For some of us, divorce is an ongoing source of ache and complexity.
 It catches us off guard over the years with its power to resurrect what was once good, and what was ultimately destructive.
 Loss is often filled with contradictions.